datatheorem/TrustKit/docs/api-doc-index.md

 a more general guide to using it, see the project's page at https://datatheorem.github.io/TrustKit .

-TrustKit only exposes two classes:
+TrustKit requires iOS 7+ or OS X 10.9+ as the minimum deployment target and provides two classes:

 * TrustKit, for configuring the global SSL pinning policy within an App.
 * TSKPinVerifier, for manually validating a certificate chain against the